 - It gives an expert analysis of IT problems that help in reducing repeat incidents.

 - It gives your IT personnel well-defined roles and responsibilities.

 - There are clear expectations on service levels and availability when using ITSM software.

 These benefits are pretty much self-explanatory.
-You now know what is ITSM and also why it is important.
+You now know what is IT Service Management and also why it is important.
 You will learn about the various stages of ITSM processes in the next section.

 The following five stages are present in a typical ITSM process: